January 07, 2020

 Hard, actually… it’s kind of hard.
 Rather than have a laundry list of New Year’s Resolutions, I’ve decided that I simply need to start with one goal: tracking how much fiber I’m getting each day and make it a habit to reach 25-35 grams each day.
 Why my focus on fiber and why now?

 Diverticulitis is why.
 I was recently diagnosed with this condition, an unpleasant inflammation that occurs in the large intestine (seems like inflammation is the culprit of so many ailments).
 What this means is—if I don’t consume enough fiber then it’s just not pretty.
 In fact, it takes me down.
-I’d come across some interesting information in Sara Gottfried’s book “Brain Body Diet” this summer and here’s what she had to say:
+I’d come across some interesting wellness information in Sara Gottfried’s book “Brain Body Diet” this summer and here’s what she had to say:

 “Fiber doesn’t just detoxify your gut but your whole brain body.
 Dietary fiber is proven to help the gut microbiome, gut barrier, gastrointestinal immune and endocrine systems, and detoxification organs in the liver and kidneys.”